aclice1/maven/README.md

-# maven
+# easy-springmvc-maven
-this is a maven project
+## An simple demo about how to use maven combine spring mvc,for blog sample